 This article is the second part of our series on installing bathroom vanities and sinks.
 Read on to learn more.

 Carefully measure the height and width of your new vanity.
 Determine where you want to position it and mark the edge locations with vertical lines.
-Measure and mark from the floor in 3 places the height of your vanity.
-Use the highest mark and draw a level line through it, joining the 2 vertical lines.
+Measure vertically from the floor and mark the height of your vanity in several places on the wall.
+With a 4-Foot level placed on the highest mark on the wall, draw a level horizontal line crossing the two vertical lines from the vanity's width.
 You now have an exact outline for the placement of your vanity.
+With the use of a stud finder, find where the studs are inside the wall and mark their location above the horizontal line representing the height of the vanity—these markings will guide you as to where the screws can be inserted.

-Measure the locations of the water pipes and drain lines coming out of the wall and transfer those measurements onto the back of your vanity.
+A drain pipe (usually 1-1/4 inch ABS) and two water lines should be there to connect to the sink.
+They could be coming through the wall or through the floor or a combination of both.
+Measure the locations of the water pipes and drain lines coming out and transfer those measurements onto the back or the floor of your vanity.
 Use a hole saw to drill holes for your water lines.
 Cut the cutout for the drain with a larger hole saw or a saber saw.

 Verify where at least one stud is in the wall behind your new vanity, measure and mark its location on the vanity nailer, and drill a pilot hole for the 3-inch screw that will hold it in place.